jtheisen/moldinium/readme.md

 second dependency at runtime.
-In order for this to work, some work on nullability would have to be done, as the information about nullability is stored in a complicated fashion and lives in unexpected places.
+In order for this to work, some work on nullability would have to be done, as the information about nullability is stored in a complicated fashion and lives in unexpected places
 ([see here](https://github.com/dotnet/roslyn/blob/main/docs/features/nullable-metadata.md)).
 For example, the one for the factory above would live on the property where it's injected.
-A facility that should help with this, `NullabilityInfoContext`, is again not available in Blazor WebAssembly (strangely it is when I run it locally - I noticed the problem only after I deployed the sample to Azure).
+A facility that should help with this, `NullabilityInfoContext`, is not available in Blazor WebAssembly (strangely it is when I run it locally - I noticed the problem only after I deployed the sample to Azure).